KieronGillingham/CDA404-Assessment/Documentation.md

 <img src="doc_images/palette.png" width=40%>

 The navigation pane is styled to look like notebook tabs.
 The users location is shown by offseting the position of the tab refering to the current page.
+The background is a corkboard to match the theme of office stationary.
+It also matches the chosen colour palette.
+It is a free-for-non-commercial-use image.

 ---